NUS Business

 Pre-Admission Medical Examination (PAME)

-As part of the University’s admission conditions, all incoming students, including both Full-Time and Part-Time students, are required to undergo a medical examination.
-It’s essential to note that the University reserves the right to refuse admission or exclude a student from any particular course of study if the medical examination is declined or any prescribed tests are not undertaken.
+As part of the University’s admission conditions, all incoming students (Full-Time and Part-Time) must undergo a medical examination.
+The University reserves the right to refuse admission or exclude a student from a course of study if the medical examination is declined or any prescribed tests are not completed.

 Important Notes: